-- 69. Plaintiffs incorporate by reference each of the allegations set forth in this Complaint as though fully set forth herein. - 70.
+- 72. Plaintiff incorporates by reference each of the allegations set forth in this Complaint as though fully set forth herein. - 73.
 The acts, conduct, and omissions of Defendant, as alleged throughout this Complaint, were willful and malicious.
-It is unconscionable and outrageous that Defendants would risk the health, safety, and well-being of consumers, including the Plaintiff in this case.
+It is unconscionable and outrageous that Defendant would risk the health, safety, and well-being of consumers, including the Plaintiff in this case.
 Despite their knowledge that the lid could be prematurely removed while the unit remained pressurized, Defendant made a conscious decision not to redesign, despite the existence of an economically feasible, safer alternative design, and not to adequately label, warn or inform the unsuspecting consuming public about the dangers associated with the use of its pressure cookers.
-Defendants' outrageous conduct rises to the level that Plaintiffs should be awarded punitive damages to deter Defendant from this type of outrageous conduct in the future, as well as to discourage other Defendant from placing profits above the safety of consumers in the United States of America.
+Defendant's outrageous conduct rises to the level that Plaintiffs should be awarded punitive damages to deter Defendant from this type of outrageous conduct in the future, as well as to discourage other Defendants from placing profits above the safety of consumers in the United States of America.

-- 71. Prior to and during the manufacturing, sale, and distribution of their pressure cookers, Defendant knew that said pressure cookers were in a defective condition as previously described herein and knew that those who purchased and used their pressure cookers, including Plaintiffs, could experience severe physical, mental, and emotional injuries. - 72.
-Further, Defendant knew that their pressure cookers presented a substantial and unreasonable risk of harm to the public, including Plaintiffs, and as such, Defendant unreasonably subjected consumers of said pressure cookers to risk of serious and permanent injury from their use. - 73.
-Despite their knowledge, Defendant, for the purpose of enhancing their profits, knowingly and deliberately failed to remedy the known defects in their pressure cookers, and failed to warn the public, including Plaintiffs, of the extreme risk of injury occasioned by said defects inherent in them.
-Defendant intentionally proceeded with the manufacturing, sale, distribution and marketing of their pressure cookers knowing these actions would expose consumers, such as the Plaintiffs, to serious danger in order to advance its pecuniary interest and monetary profits. - 74.
-Defendants conduct was despicable and so contemptible that it would be looked down upon and despised by ordinary decent people and was carried on by Defendants with willful and conscious disregard for the safety of the Plaintiff, her family, and consumers like them, entitling the Plaintiff to punitive damages.
+- 74. Prior to and during the manufacturing, sale, and distribution of its pressure cookers, Defendant knew that said pressure cookers were in a defective condition as previously described herein, and knew that those who purchased and used their pressure cookers, including Plaintiff, could experience severe physical, mental, and emotional injuries. - 75.
+Further, Defendant knew that its pressure cookers presented a substantial and unreasonable risk of harm to the public, including Plaintiff, and as such, Defendant unreasonably subjected consumers of said pressure cookers to risk of serious and permanent injury from their use. - 76.
+Despite this knowledge, Defendant, for the purpose of enhancing its profits, knowingly and deliberately failed to remedy the known defects in its pressure cookers, and failed to warn the public, including Plaintiff, of the extreme risk of injury occasioned by said defects inherent in them.
+Defendant intentionally proceeded with the manufacturing, sale, distribution and marketing of its pressure cookers knowing these actions would expose consumers, such as Plaintiff, to serious danger in order to advance its pecuniary interest and monetary profits. - 77.
+Defendant's conduct was despicable and so contemptible that it would be looked down upon and despised by ordinary decent people and was carried on by Defendant with willful and conscious disregard for the safety of the Plaintiff, his family, and consumers like him, entitling the Plaintiff to punitive damages.